ArduPilot/ardupilot_wiki/common/source/docs/common-remoteid.rst

 An example of the required modifications for an OpenDroneID firmware version for an autopilot is shown for the `Cube Orange here <https://github.com/ArduPilot/ardupilot/tree/master/libraries/AP_HAL_ChibiOS/hwdef/CubeOrange-ODID>`__

 ArduPilot also has developed firmware for an ESP32-S3-M development board for an OpenDroneID compatible ID module for attachment by serial MAVLink connection to the autopilot.
-A binary for flashing the board is `available here <https://github.com/ArduPilot/ArduRemoteID>`__ .
+A binary for flashing the board, along with instructions, is `available here <https://github.com/ArduPilot/ArduRemoteID>`__ .

 .. image:: ../../../images/ESP32-S3.jpg
     :target: ../../_images/ESP32-S3.jpg

 Other references:

+- `ArduPilot presentation on its OpenDroneID implementation <https://docs.google.com/presentation/d/1JgnqcIDn7rGCc8nl46AutO0p0ABODdCgBHFfxmKuUw4/edit#slide=id.p>`__
 - The `OpenDroneID OSM <https://play.google.com/store/apps/details?id=org.opendroneid.android_osm>`__ android app can be used to check the Remote Id is working (`source code is here <https://github.com/opendroneid/receiver-android>`__)
 - `OpenDroneID list of remote id devices for the US and EU <https://github.com/opendroneid/receiver-android/blob/master/transmitter-devices.md>`__